-301I Existing strategic plans under repealed waste management policy
+3011 Existing strategic plans under repealed waste management policy

-- (1) This section applies despite section 300. - (2) Section 300(1) and (2) continues in effect until a waste reduction and recycling plan under section 123 is adopted by the local government.
+- (1) This section applies despite section 300. - (2) Section 300(1) and (2) continues in effect until a waste reduction and recycling plan under section 123 is adopted by the local government. - (3) Section 300(3) and (4) continues in effect until a waste reduction and recycling plan under section 133 is adopted by the chief executive officer of a State entity.